Hutchinson's Bank, Chapel Bank & Threecorner Grove

 Grazing animalsCattle, sheep and ponies

-Entrances off North Downs Road at Thorpe Close, Featherbed Lane, and Farleigh Dean Crescent.
+Entrances off North Downs Road, Featherbed Lane, and Farleigh Dean Crescent.
 The North Downs Road footpath is a short walk from New Addington Tramlink stop.
 Follow the footpath to the left of the recycling centre, and turn left on to the woodland path.
-There is a metal kissing gate at the reserve entrance.
+After a few minutes walking you'll see a metal kissing gate at the reserve entrance.
 Further along there are kissing gates and steps into paddocks to reach other parts of the reserve.
 From Featherbed Lane turn off on to Farleigh Dean Crescent and at the far end continue through the gate into the reserve.

 Footpaths are sometimes steep and stepped.
 Access to the cutting from Farleigh Dean Crescent is level and suitable for wheelchairs if the gates are unlocked by arrangement.
 There are occasional benches.
 The route from Threecorner Grove to Chapel Bank is across a narrow winding road with busy traffic.
-Street parking is available in Farleigh Dean Crescent, North Downs Road and Thorpe Close.
+Street parking is available in Farleigh Dean Crescent and North Downs Road.